mshagirov/pythonlab/_01-introduction/08_containers.md

 print("Length:", len(fruits))
 </script></pre></div>

+- Using `+` to extend or join lists is also called list *concatenation*.
 - Access list's elements using their indices.
 An index of an element represents its position within a list.
 Indexes start at 0.
 You can update (mutate) lists elements using these indices.

 <div class="language-python highlighter-rouge">
 <pre class="highlight"><script type="py-editor" worker>